mrugama/AnySearchable/README.md

 }
 ```

+### Extending our models
-We've defined a protocol called AnySearchableItem, specifying requirements for items to be displayed in the search view.
+We've defined a protocol called `AnySearchableItem`, specifying requirements for items to be displayed in the search view.
 Each item must provide an id and an itemName.

-Let's extend our models and conform them to AnySearchableItem:
+Let's extend our models and conform them to `AnySearchableItem`
 ```Swift
 extension ElectricityBill: AnySearchableItem, Identifiable, Equatable {
     var id: String { UUID().uuidString }